rdkcentral/rdk-halif-avsync/docs/pages/av-sync_halSpec.md

 This interface is required to have no blocking calls.

 ### Internal Error Handling
-All the `API`s must return error synchronously as a return argument. `HAL` is responsible for handling system errors (e.g. out of memory) internally.
+All the `APIs` must return error synchronously as a return argument. `HAL` is responsible for handling system errors (e.g. out of memory) internally.

 ### Persistence Model
 There is no requirement for the interface to persist any setting information.